nitins2408/PowerApps/Horizontal Bar Chart/Readme.md

 1. Add the Data Source as 'ColumnChartSample'    {.Items}

-2. Fill Property of Title1 inside Gallery :-> If (  ThisItem.Population < 8 , RGBA(58,139,249,1),If(ThisItem.Population < 10  , RGBA(229,111,49,1),
+2. Fill Property of Title1 inside Gallery :->
+          `If (  ThisItem.Population < 8 , RGBA(58,139,249,1),If(ThisItem.Population < 10  , RGBA(229,111,49,1),
-        If( ThisItem.Population < 15,  RGBA(111,05,131,1), RGBA(231,57,159,1 ) ) ) )
+        If( ThisItem.Population < 15,  RGBA(111,05,131,1), RGBA(231,57,159,1 ) ) ) ) `

 3. Width Property of the Title1 inside Galleyr to be set to :->

     `(HorizontalBarGraph.GalleryWidthMultiplicationFactor + HorizontalBarGraph.Width-640) * (ThisItem.Population/Max( ColumnChartSample,Population))`

-4. 2 subtitle componenet to be adjusted for Name and value accordingly & hide other components your Horizontal Gallery is ready.
+4. Two subtitle componenet to be adjusted for Name and value accordingly & hide other components your Horizontal Gallery is ready.